syncfusion-content/fileformat-docs/FileFormat/DocIO/Footnotes and endnotes.md

 ## Adding a Footnotes

-The following code snippet shows how to insert the footnotes into the Word document.
+The following code example shows how to insert the footnotes into the Word document.

 {% highlight c# %}
 [C#]

-//Create a new Word document
+//Creates a new Word document

 WordDocument document = new WordDocument();

-//Create a section
+//Creates a section

 IWSection section = document.AddSection();

-//Add a paragraph to a section
+//Adds a paragraph to a section

 IWParagraph paragraph = section.AddParagraph();

-//Append the text to pargraph
+//Appends the text to pargraph

 paragraph.AppendText("Working with footnotes");

-//Formatting the text
+//Formats the text

 paragraph.ApplyStyle(BuiltinStyle.Heading1);

-//Add a paragraph to a section
+//Adds a paragraph to a section

 paragraph = section.AddParagraph();

-//Append the footnotes
+//Appends the footnotes

 WFootnote footnote = (WFootnote) paragraph.AppendFootnote(Syncfusion.DocIO.FootnoteType.Footnote);

-//Set the footnote character format
+//Sets the footnote character format

 footnote.MarkerCharacterFormat.SubSuperScript = SubSuperScript.SuperScript;